ssfufu/PVE-Discord-Nextcloud-Notifs/README.md

   ![image](https://github.com/user-attachments/assets/34ebd620-b31c-4b0f-8110-31b849dca741)

 - Finally, you just have to go to your backup jobs or whatever jobs in Proxmox, and set the Notification Mode to "Notification System".
-- Now, test all of this at once,
+- Now, test all of this at once, by running a backup job from Datacenter -> Backup.
+Select your job and click "Run now".
+For testing purposes, just create a job that makes a snapshot of a LXC container so it's quick.